Publications

 The role of tides and sea ice on the carbonate chemistry in a coastal polynya in the south-eastern Weddell Sea

 This study investigates the impact of tides on marine carbonate chemistry in polar coastal regions, specifically in the south-eastern Weddell Sea near Antarctica.
-Two case studies conducted in January 2015 and January 2019 show significant semi-diurnal oscillations in the water column, affecting physical and biogeochemical variables.
+Two case studies conducted in January 2015 and 2019 show significant semi-diurnal oscillations in the water column, affecting physical and biogeochemical variables.
 Neglecting tide-induced variability may lead to a 67% overestimation or a 73% underestimation of CO2 uptake by the polynya.
-The findings emphasize the need for considering tidal currents in future polar ocean studies to improve our understanding of these complex systems and avoid measurement biases.
+The findings emphasize the need for considering tidal currents in future polar ocean studies to improve understanding of these complex systems and avoid measurement biases.